matthewlui/FSVideoView/README.md

 # FSVideoView - UI element support easy video playback.

+## Updated: I plan to not keep it as a file.
+I gave up.
+Will make it a Cocoapods and Carthage support framework

 Use a video as a background is more commonly on many app nowadays .There are many different solutions, some may use gif and some may use video.For video,